Gujarati Muslims: Communities

-The region of Kutch has always been historically distinct, with the Muslims there accounting for about twenty percent of the population.
+The region of Kutch has always been historically distinct, with the Muslims there accounting for about twenty per cent of the population.
 This region is characterised by salt deserts, such as the Rann of Kutch.
 Because of this landscape, the Kutch Muslims are Maldhari pastoral nomads found in the Banni region of Kutch.
 Most of them are said to have originated in Sindh and speak a dialect of Kutchi which has many Sindhi loanwords.
-Major Maldhari communities include the Soomra, Sandhai Muslims, Jats, Halaypotra, Hingora, Hingorja, Juneja.
+Major Maldhari communities include the Soomra, Sandhai Muslims, Rajputs, Girasia, Jats, Halaypotra, Hingora, Hingorja, Juneja.
 The other important Muslim community is the Khatiawari Memon community, that migrated and resettled beyond Gujarat.

 Coastal Gujarat is home to Urdu speaking communities such as those of Hansot and Olpad.
-Hansot Muslims are divergent genotypically in that their MtDNA is of greater foreign origins in comparison to the Y-DNA.

 The Gujarat coastline is also home to significant numbers of Siddi, otherwise known as Zanji or Habshi, descendants of Africans e.g. Royal Habshis (Abyssinian aristocracy e.g. Siddi Sayyid) or Bantu peoples from Southeast Africa that were brought to the Indian subcontinent as slaves by the Portuguese and Arab merchants.
 Siddis are primarily Sufi Muslims, although some are Hindus and others Roman Catholic Christians.
 Malik Ambar, a prominent military figure in Indian history at large, remains a figure of veneration to the Siddis of Gujarat.

-Bharuchi and Surti Muslims
+Origins of Bharuchi and Surti Muslims

-There is historical evidence of Arabs and Persians settling along the Konkan-Gujarat coast as early as the 9th, 8th and perhaps 7th century.
-Arab traders landed at Ghogha (located just across the narrow Gulf of Cambay from Bharuch/Surat) around the early seventh century and built a masjid there facing Jeruselum.
-Thus Gujarat has the oldest mosque in India built between 624 and 626 C.E. by the Arabs who traded and stayed there.
-These Arabs and others who settled in Bharuch and Surat were sailors, merchants and nakhudas, who belonged to various South Arabian coastal tribes while others were from the Persian Gulf and Mediterranean, and large numbers married local women adopting the local Gujarati language and customs over time.
+There is historical evidence of Persians and Arabs, both Muslim and Zoroastrian (Parsi) settling along the Konkan-Gujarat coast as early as the 9th, 8th and perhaps 7th century.
+Middle Eastern traders landed at Ghogha (located just across the narrow Gulf of Cambay from Bharuch/Surat) around the early seventh century and built a masjid there facing Jerusalem.
+Thus Gujarat has the oldest mosque in India built between 624 and 626 C.E. by the Muslims who traded and stayed there.
+These Middle Easterners who came to Bharuch and Surat along the Maritime Silk Road were sailors, merchants and nakhudas.
+Many belonged to mercantile communities from the Persian Gulf, while others were from Mediterranean and South Arabian coastal tribes, and many married local women adopting the local Gujarati Indian language and customs over time.